Links

 FAQs

-Constraints may slow down the synthetic data model & leak privacy.
+Do you need constraints?
 Before adding a constraint to your model, carefully consider whether it is necessary.
 Here are a few questions to ask:

 • How do I plan to use the synthetic data?
 Without the constraint, the rule may still be valid a majority of the time.
 Only add the constraint if you require 100% adherence.